-- [4] The Units are two rental units located in a duplex (the "Residential Property") owned by the Landlord since 2021. - [5] On September 26, 2025, the Landlord served each Tenant a Form 8 Notice of Annual Allowable Rent Increase and a Form 9 Landlord Application to Request Additional Rent Increase (the "Applications"). - [6] On September 26, 2025, the Landlord filed the Applications with the Rental Office. - [7] The Applications seek 5.0% rent increases for the Units, which is an additional 3.0% above the 2026 annual allowable guideline of 2.0%, and additional increases phased in to achieve a reasonable return on investment.
-The current rents are as follows:
+- [4] The Unit is a single-family house (the "Residential Property") owned by the Landlord since 2000. - [5] On September 26, 2025, the Landlord served the Tenant a Form 8 Notice of Annual Allowable Rent Increase and a Form 9 Landlord Application to Request Additional Rent Increase (the "Application"). - [6] On September 26, 2025, the Landlord filed the Application with the Rental Office. - [7] The Application seeks a 5.0% rent increase for the Unit, which is an additional 3.0% above the 2026 annual allowable guideline of 2.0%, and additional increases phased in to achieve a reasonable return on investment.
+The current rent is \$1,424.00 monthly. - [8] On October 29, 2025, the Rental Office sent the parties notice of a teleconference hearing scheduled for December 9, 2025. - [9] On November 25, 2025, the Landlord provided the Rental Office with a Form 10 Landlord Statement of Income and Expenses (the "Statement"). - [10] On December 3, 2025, the Rental Office emailed the Landlord an 84-page evidence package.
+The Tenant stated that he did not require a copy of the evidence package. - [11] On December 9, 2025, the Landlord participated in a teleconference hearing.

-Unit Current Rent

-11 \$1,289.00

-18 \$1,218.00

-- [8] On October 29, 2025, the Rental Office sent the parties notice of a teleconference hearing scheduled for December 9, 2025. - [9] On November 25, 2025, the Landlord provided the Rental Office with a Form 10 Landlord Statement of Income and Expenses (the "Statement"). - [10] On December 3, 2025, the Rental Office emailed the parties a 97-page evidence package. - [11] On December 9, 2025, the Landlord participated in a teleconference hearing.
 The Landlord stated that he received a copy of the evidence package and that everything he submitted to the Rental Office was included.
-The Tenants did not participate in the teleconference hearing or provide any written submissions. - [12] After the hearing, the Landlord provided additional evidence, which was sent to the Tenants.
-The Tenants did not provide any additional submissions.
+The Tenant did not participate in the teleconference hearing or submit any documentary evidence. - [12] Before the hearing, the Landlord provided additional evidence to the Rental Office.